Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Abstract

 \section{Abstract}

-Autonomous driving is an important and safety-critical task, and recent advances in LLMs/VLMs have opened new possibilities for reasoning and planning in this domain.
+Autonomous driving is a safety-critical task, and recent advances in LLMs/VLMs have opened new possibilities in this domain.
 However, large models demand substantial GPU memory and exhibit high inference latency, while conventional supervised fine-tuning (SFT) often struggles to bridge the capability gaps of small models.
-To address these limitations, we propose Drive-KD, a framework that decomposes autonomous driving into a ``perception–reasoning–planning" triad and transfers these capabilities via knowledge distillation.
-We identify layer-specific attention as the distillation signal to construct capability-specific single-teacher models that outperform baselines.
+To address these limitations, we propose Drive-KD, a framework that decomposes autonomous driving into a ``perception--reasoning--planning'' triad and transfers these capabilities via knowledge distillation to improve VLM performance on comprehensive driving VQA tasks.
+Through a systematic study of distillation design for autonomous driving, we identify layer-specific attention as the distillation signal to construct capability-specific single-teacher models.
 Moreover, we unify these single-teacher settings into a multi-teacher distillation framework and introduce asymmetric gradient projection to mitigate cross-capability gradient conflicts.
 Extensive evaluations validate the generalization of our method across diverse model families and scales.
-Experiments show that our distilled InternVL3-1B model, with ~42× less GPU memory and ~11.4× higher throughput, achieves better overall performance than the pretrained 78B model from the same family on DriveBench, and surpasses GPT-5.1 on the planning dimension, providing insights toward efficient autonomous driving VLMs.
+Experiments show that our distilled InternVL3-1B model, with $\sim$42$\times$ less GPU memory and $\sim$11.4$\times$ higher throughput, achieves better overall performance than the pretrained 78B model from the same family on DriveBench, and surpasses GPT-5.1 on the planning dimension, providing insights toward efficient autonomous driving VLMs.